wostzone/api-go/README.md

 # WoST Hub API

-This repository defines the APIs to use the WoST Hub.
-It contains the type definitions and client libraries to exchange messages with the hub as well as constructing a Thing Definition document for use by WoST Things.
+This repository defines the API's to use with the WoST Hub.
+It contains the type definitions and client libraries for Things and consumers to exchange messages with the hub as well as constructing a Thing Definition document for use by WoST Things.

 ## Project Status